 If the changes in ownership entail that the project results may be used in conflict with national economic interests, ethical principles or considerations relating to the safety of the realm, the Research Council is entitled to impose conditions on the project and project results, including that the Project Owner shall wholly or partially transfer the project results exclusively to the Research Council.
-The Research Council may also cancel the agreement document require reimbursement of disbursed funding pursuant to Section 16.
+The Research Council may also cancel the agreement document and require reimbursement for disbursed allocations pursuant to Section 17 and 18.
 This provision applies for the duration of the project period and for three years after the project has been concluded.

-8.3 Supplementary provisions for projects in collaboration with partners
+9.3 Supplementary provisions for projects in collaboration with partners

-The collaboration agreement between the parties, cf. Section 3, is to regulate ownership of infrastructure, and the rights to, protection of and use of project results, as well as use of, and any compensation for, the background and any research infrastructure brought into the project
+The collaboration agreement between the parties, cf. Section 3, is to regulate ownership of infrastructure, and the rights to, protection of and use of project results, as well as use of, and any compensation for, the background and any research infrastructure brought into the project.